Noyz Narcos: Localz Only (2015)

 In May 2015, Noyz Narcos announced the release of a studio album made in collaboration with the producer Fritz da Cat.
 Distributed by Universal Music Group, the album is called Localz Only and was scheduled for June 1 of that year.
 To anticipate the release was the videoclip of the title track Localz Only, released on May 14.

 Enemy (2018)

 In March 2018, Noyz Narcos announced the release of his 7th album, made with the producer The Night Skinny.
 Distributed by Universal Music Group and Thaurus, the album is called "Enemy" and was scheduled for April 20 of that year.
 To anticipate the release was the videoclip of the title track Sinnò Me Moro, released on April 5.

 Virus (2022)

 On December 8, 2021, Noyz Narcos announced the release of his sixth album "Virus" through a video.
 Five days later, the release of the documentary "Dope Boys Alphabet" was revealed; a documentary showing Noyz's career, from the very beginning to his latest work.

 Virus was finally released on January 14, 2022, through Thaurus Music label, mainly produced by The Night Skinny.
 Many Italian and worldwide artists took part to collaborations, including Gué Pequeno, Sfera Ebbasta and Raekwon from Wu-Tang Clan.

+Cvlt (2023)

+This album consists of fifteen tracks and was preceded by a short film directed by Dario Argento, the king of horror.
+The sound is visibly harsher and heavier than the two rappers' latest works, even if it contains elements of electronic and pop music.